wd5gnr/Elf-RcForth/readme.md

 By Mike Riley

 Previous  update : 24 May 2022  Glenn Jolly
-Last update: 14 Aug 2023 Al Williams
+Last update: 15 Aug 2023 Al Williams

 What's new
 ----------
 Verson 0.3

+You can add comments by entering a \ which ignores the entire rest of the line.
+This is useful for files you intend to load.
+Comments are not stored.

+New words: here and ->here

+Force load the high portion of freememory pointers which could have been the source of intermittent issues with larger programs

 Bload now happens when you start Forth new automatically